-On 15 March 2021, the Company announced acquisition of 100% of the share capital of 4X Limited("4X"), a taxi service provider in the United Kingdom.
-4X Limited will be included in the Transport vertical in the Group.
+On 19 August 2021, the Company announced acquisition of 100% of the share capital of Vista Care Solutions Limited (Vista Care), a company whose principal activity is as a home care agency provider in the United Kingdom.
+Vista Care will be included in the health vertical in the Group.
+The total consideration for the acquisition of Vista Care will be approximately GBP3.3m to GBP 4.0m which will be settled by way of convertible notes.